-If you use commercial detergents to clean a fish tank, there’s a very real chance of there being some residue left over that can pollute your fishes water, even after thoroughly and repeatedly rinsing to the best of your ability.
+If you use commercial detergents, there’s a very real chance of there being some residue left over that can pollute your fishes water, even after thoroughly and repeatedly rinsing to the best of your ability.
 In our opinion, it’s just not worth the risk, and it’s really not necessary.
 So use a vinegar.

 A bit of elbow grease won’t go amiss, either.
-Algae pads or other approved scourers or scrubbing pads from an aquarium supply store will help you get rid of stuck on dirt, without scratching or damaging the glass—though you should exercise caution when using scourers on acrylic aquariums.
+Algae pads or other approved scourers or scrubbing pads from an aquarium supply store will help you get rid of stuck on dirt, without scratching or damaging the glass—though you should exercise caution when using scourers on acrylic.

-If vinegar and scouring pads aren’t enough to get stubborn dirt off the walls of your new aquarium, try a good scrub with salt, which is a natural abrasive—either aquarium salt or table salt will work for this purpose.
+If vinegar and scouring pads aren’t enough to get stubborn dirt off the walls, try a good scrub with salt, which is a natural abrasive—any salt will work for this purpose.

 Rinse it Out